Centre concedes in SC, permits prematurely retired NCLAT chairperson to continue till Sep 20 | Law-Order

 The apex court also on Wednesday, in related proceedings, had expressed displeasure over the ''hurried'' appointment of Justice M Venugopal as Acting Chairperson of the National Company Law Appellate Tribunal (NCLAT).

-The top court was critical of the fact that Cheema, who was due to superannuate on September 20, was hurriedly replaced by Justice Venugopal.
+The top court was critical of the fact that Cheema, who was due to superannuate on September 20, was replaced by Justice Venugopal in a hurried manner.

 Justice M Venugopal had been appointed as the Acting Chairperson of the NCLAT, as the key appellate tribunal continued to be without a permanent head now for more than 18 months.